 Millions of Dollars One % pt.
 Increase One % pt.
-Decrease Effect on total service and interest cost components. \$ 6 90 \$(5) (74)
+Decrease Effect on total service and interest cost components.
+Effect on accumulated benefit obligation \$ 6 90 \$ (5) (74)

 Equity Adjustment

 An additional minimum pension liability adjustment is required when the accumulated benefit obligation exceeds the fair value of the plan assets, and that difference exceeds the net pension liability recognized in the Consolidated Financial Statements.
 The liability was recorded as a \$211 million and \$212 million after-tax reduction to common shareholders' equity as part of accumulated other comprehensive loss in 2005 and 2004, respectively.